Vandivier/afterecon/content/2012-09-04-is-gary-johnson-worth-it-with-other-deep-and-philosophical-questions.md

 ---
-title: \"Is Gary Johnson Worth It?\" With Other Deep and Philosophical Questions.
+title: "\"Is Gary Johnson Worth It?\" With Other Deep and Philosophical Questions."
 date: 2012-09-04
 author: John Vandivier
 ---